 - Create another group called

-privacy_docand give it a description like “Document datasets with secure data”
+privacy_docand provide a description such as “Document datasets with personal data”.

-Depending on your organization’s situation, it can be useful to create other “privacy_” groups for users who will be given access to individual projects containing secure data, but not the authority to configure the project or dataset privacy settings.
+Depending on your organization’s data governance strategy, it may be useful to create other “privacy_*” groups for users who will be given access to individual projects containing personal data, but not the authority to configure the project or dataset privacy settings.

 Configure Projects for Work with Personal Data¶

-Once the Dataiku DSS instance is configured to work with personal data, you can configure projects.
-While logged in as a user with the privacy_admin group privilege, from the instance homepage select +New Project > DSS tutorials > General Topics > Data Governance.
+While logged in as a user with the privacy_admin group privilege, from the instance homepage, select +New Project > DSS tutorials > General Topics > Data Governance.

 Document Datasets with Personal Data¶